On this page

 pip show package-name

-If no output: not installed.
-Install it.
+If there is no output, it is not installed.
+Install it:

 pip install package-name